Need Data Services to share your Data & Information?

 Datification is an encapsulation of ideas, behavioral patterns, thoughts, and choices into a data form.
-With the help of technology, datification turns the social actions into computerized information or quantified data, which projects varying trends, patterns, and behaviors to make it useable.
-It starts from data gathering, organizing, filtering, analyzing, and finally transforming into visualized formats that enable predictive analysis of various trends and patterns.
+With the help of technology, datification turn social actions into computerized information or quantified data, which projects varying trends, patterns, and behaviors to make it useable.
+It starts from data gathering, organizing, filtering, analyzing, and finally transforming into visualized formats that enable a predictive analysis of various trends and patterns.
 Simply put, datification is a technological development that turns our behavioral activities, daily interactions, and many other aspects of our lives into the kind of computerized data that can be monitored, analyzed, and optimized.
 (Blei and Smyth, 2017)

 The global positioning system (GPS) technology is the prime example of datification in our daily lives.
 The GPS, which is a network of about 30 satellites, tracks our locations and most visited places through our mobile phones or many other devices.
 This location information helps relevant authorities to determine our commuting preferences and specified times.
 The vehicle traffic data that is monitored everywhere at any time is utilized by many applications and websites such as google map or navigator to help our experiences.

 Our location and travel information is turned into specific data through datification, which is then consumed by location companies to guide us about traffic density and alternative routes.